Expensive renewal prices

 Nevertheless, you do want a company that offers uptime as close to perfect as possible.
 A 99.97 percent uptime amounts to less than three hours of downtime per year.
 That’s a great number and offers a high level of reliability whether you’re planning to run a blog or a shop front.

 HostPapa also offers a free domain when you pay for a full year of web hosting.
-This feature is often hit or miss.
-Some web hosts offer it, and some don’t.
-What’s key is that HostPapa does, and there don’t seem to be any hidden fees for that free domain as there are with other hosts.
+Not all web hosts offer a free domain, so this is a great perk to see from HostPapa – what’s more, there don’t seem to be any hidden fees for that free domain as there are with other hosts.

 If your site does get insanely large, HostPapa will eventually put constraints on your site performance so as not to impact other customers.
 Still, you’d have to get pretty big before worrying about that.

-Both are optional, but HostPapa doesn’t make this obvious since there are no check boxes.
+All are optional, but HostPapa doesn’t make this obvious since there are no check boxes, and the first two are automatically added to your basket when you select your plan.
 Instead, it uses check mark icons, which transform to red cancel “X” icons when you hover over them with your mouse.
 There’s also a sidebar on the right-hand side that shows your order total where you can also cancel these add-ons.

 Next, you get to the domain name sign-up section where you can pay for domain privacy, which shields your personal information from WHOIS domain databases.